-Growing stronger by the year, the tides push waves after waves into west African cities and villages, decimating dwellings and farmlands.
+Sea-level rise is threatening West Africa.
+Growing stronger by the year, the tides push wave after wave into cities and villages, decimating dwellings and farmlands.

 The western coast of Africa, stretching more than 6500km from Mauritania to Cameroon, is in peril.
 Caused by global warming, rising sea levels are causing massive erosion — in some places eating away more than 30 metres of land in a single year.